IamMufasa/active_directory/code/README.md

-# This code is designed to automate the creation of domain users for Windows Active Directory
+# This code found in this repository is designed to automate the creation of domain users for Windows Active Directory

 The `gen_ad.ps1` script can be used in combination with a JSON file to generate domain users and groups.